Code-Institute-Submissions/MS1-tartan-taps/README.md

     - I have addressed this in the FAQ's section on the contact us page, with a dropdown response explaining how this is achieved.
 [View here](documentation/testing/frequent-user/cancel.png)

 4. #### As a Frequent User, I want to be able to change the amount of beers I order each month, and when I receive them.
-    - At this stage this is addressed in the FAQ's section on the contact us page.
-[View here.](documentation/testing/frequent-user/edit-order.png) In further releases I would create an page / modal that would allow the user to edit their order online.
+    - At this stage, this is addressed in the FAQ's section on the contact us page.
+[View here.](documentation/testing/frequent-user/edit-order.png) In further releases, I would create an page / modal that would allow the user to edit their order online.

 ## Full Testing